-You can find several free ones on Dafont.com, but I personally have trouble finding what I want on this site and also, the fonts are for your personal use only (which means you can’t, for example, create a quote, cut it into vinyl, put it on a mug and sell the mug.)
+You can find several free ones on Dafont.com, but I personally have trouble finding what I want on this site.
+Also, the fonts are for your personal use only (which means you can’t, for example, create a quote, cut it into vinyl, put it on a mug and sell the mug.)
 If I just surprised you, read this article on copyright for more details.

 In the meantime, you can also check out the“Free Fonts” section.

 By clicking on one of the fonts, you can see if it contains glyphs.
 Usually, it says “Alternate” which means alternative characters.

 Note that to download anything, even free, you need to create an account.

 How to insert glyphs into Cricut Design Space

 For more details, you can see the video at the end of this post where I give you my trick to EASILY insert special characters directly into Design Space.

 But in short, the easiest way is to use a character table.
 Whether you have a PC or Mac, you already have one included in your computer.
 Here’s how to do it.

 In the start menu of your PC (bottom left) type “character map”.
 Here’s what’s going to pop up: